-What makes one of your favorite brands or businesses so great that you’re ready to sing their praises from the rooftops?
-Maybe you have found a brand you just can’t live without, or feel like you’re betraying them if you walk into their competition's establishment.
+Your customers are your buyers.
+As brand evangelists, they advocate for the items they buy.
+Maybe you have found a brand you just can’t live without, or wouldn't think to switch to their competitor.
+Brand evangelists are customers who stay loyal to a brand and make it recognized to the public on social media or word of mouth.
 Every brand or business wants to be the next big thing for its customers, but how do you top the competition?
 How do you get people to genuinely like you?

-For some brands, their “customer service” isn’t actually customer service at all.
-Not only are they hurting the relationships with customers, but they’re creating a group of people who aren’t afraid to share that negative experience they had.
-And, these things can spread like wildfire.
-In order to avoid this disaster, you need to educate and delight your employees on customer service, what it means to your organization, and what you expect from each of them.
-Customer service is the single most important thing you can do for customer retention.
-Customer service and great customer service are two very different things.
-To become great at providing service to your customers, you need to take each interaction as an opportunity to connect with them, solve their problem, and, most importantly, make them feel special.
+To avoid disaster, you need to educate and delight your employees on customer service, what it means to your organization, and what you expect from each of them.
+Customer service is the single most important thing you can do for customer retention and loyalty.
+However, to become great at providing customer service, you need to take each interaction as an opportunity to connect with them, solve their problems, and, most importantly, make them feel special.

 This final stage is the engage stage.
 The underlying premise of inbound marketing is that it never stops delighting customers.
-You want your customers to feel special and know that they aren’t just a sale to you, but an ever-lasting relationship.
-If you can successfully delight/engage your customers overtime, they will feel closer to your company and, of course, feel more apt to share their experiences with their networks, ultimately becoming your brand evangelist.
+You want your customers to feel special and know that they aren’t just a sale to you.
+If you can successfully delight and engage your customers overtime, they will feel closer to your company and, of course, feel more apt to share their experiences with their networks.

-These five key steps will take the customer relationship to the next level – the level every brand hopes for: making your customers brand evangelists.
 When people truly love what you offer them and what you stand for, they’re happy to spread the good news.
-People trust these genuine feelings of their peers and there’s really no better way to enhance your brand than with the support of your brand evangelists.
-Treat your customers right, follow up, instill meaningfulness, and they’ll both notice and appreciate it.
-And, the feeling will be mutual in time.
+People trust the genuine feelings of their peers and there’s really no better way to enhance your brand than with the support of your brand evangelists.
+Treat your customers right, follow up, instill meaningfulness, and they will notice.
+The feeling will be mutual in time.